Winter Routines And Inner Activity

 Like many people, I tend to slow down a bit in the winter.
 Our bodies naturally want more rest and inwardness, slowing down to match the slowness of the season.
 Sometimes sleeping in is just as important as following a routine.
 In summer it may be easy to wake up at dawn, but in winter we struggle to keep that routine.
 Your body is telling you to give it a break and join the season of rest as the days get shorter and the nights get longer.
 If you are feeling good and strong, go for it!
 But if you are struggling and need a day off, do it and return to your routine the next day.
 I do!
 I have a year-round routine of Pilates, boxing and running, but I often skip a day or two each week in the winter.

-The kidneys are the organ of the winter months, and they are in charge of many activites, including the strength for physical labor and the brain power involved in deep problem solving.
+The kidneys are the organ of the winter months, and they are in charge of many activities, including the strength for physical labor and the brain power involved in deep problem-solving.
 Working long hours of physical labor or exercising intensely takes a lot of energy/qi, with your spleen busily controlling the muscles, and your kidneys overseeing the work of the bones.
 When the body is resting the mind is working and using just as much energy as your physical body does.
-The brain, with its lobes of a kidney like shape and texture is ruled by the kidneys in Chinese Medicine.
+The brain, with its lobes of a kidney-like shape and texture, is ruled by the kidneys in Chinese Medicine.
 “The curious organ”, as the ancient Chinese called the brain, uses large amounts of energy to work.
 We all know the kind of intensity and concentration a difficult crossword puzzle takes, and this is the mind’s equivalent of an intense workout.
 The physical energy output that is diminished in us in winter is redirected and this becomes part of the new routine.
 This time of year, outside activities often give way to inside quiet time through activities such as reading, puzzles, arts and crafts, or small projects.
 The mind works while the body rests a bit more in the cold dark months of winter.

 This winter, my brain-building activity is assembling a Lego Range Rover with over 2,500 pieces!
 It is fun and it requires intense attention to detail.
 I find a pleasant evening in returning from work, making a delicious, warm dinner, and then working on my Lego project.
 This activity is helping me to slow down and concentrate.